Umuzi-org/tech-department/content/projects/tdd/bowling/_index.md

 In general: Follow recognized best practices around whatever language and test framework you are using.
 Eg: consistent naming conventions of functions, test files and literally everything else.
 Literally.

+Also this is a team project.
+Do this in groups of two following a TDD ping-pong approach as described here: {{% contentlink "workshops/intro-to-pair-programming/" %}}

 ## Instructions

 Write a software system for keeping track of bowling scores.
 You can read about traditional 10 pin bowling scoring [here](https://en.wikipedia.org/wiki/Ten-pin_bowling#Scoring).